lwansbrough/react-native-markdown/README.md

 # react-native-markdown

 A component for rendering Markdown in React Native.
 This component is still in early development and is missing quite a few elements.
-See this issue for more information: https://github.com/lwansbrough/react-native-markdown/issues/3
+Pull requests welcome.

 ## Getting started